reinteractive-open/installfest_guides/source/guides/installfest/rails_on_windows.md

 ## Step Four: Install Ruby Gems

-First change to the tools directory:
+First change to the tools\DevKit2 directory:

 ```
-cd \tools\
+cd \tools\DevKit2
 ```

 Then fetch the latest rubygems: